 Fuel prices fluctuate based on market events outside of our control.
-We use diesel fuel and other petroleum-based products to operate our equipment used in our dredging and environmental and infrastructure contracts.
+We use diesel fuel and other petroleum-based products to operate our equipment used in our dredging contracts.
 Fluctuations in supplies relative to demand and other factors can cause unanticipated increases in their cost.
 Most of our contracts do not allow us to adjust our pricing for higher fuel costs during a contract term and we may be unable to secure price increases reflecting rising costs when renewing or bidding contracts.
+In addition, on January 1, 2020, the International Maritime Organization's regulations regarding use of low sulfur fuel are expected to go into effect.
+We use low sulfur fuel in many of our domestic operations, and the increased demand for low sulfur fuel may result in an increase in price.
 Future increases in the costs of fuel and other petroleum-based products used in our business, particularly if a bid has been submitted for a contract and the costs of those products have been estimated at amounts less than the actual costs thereof, could result in a lower profit, or even a loss, on one or more contracts.